 Pursuant to the Manager Equity Incentive Plan and the Equity Incentive Plan, 277,500 shares of common stock were available to be awarded.
-As of June 30, 2015, 145,946 shares of common stock were available to award under the plan.
+As of September 30, 2015, 144,214 shares of common stock were available to award under the plan.
 Awards under the equity incentive plans are forfeitable until they become vested.
 An award will become vested only if the vesting conditions set forth in the award agreement (as determined by the board of directors or the compensation committee, as applicable) are satisfied.
 The vesting conditions may include performance of services for a specified period, achievement of performance goal, or a combination of both.
 The board of directors or the compensation committee, as applicable, also has authority to provide for accelerated vesting upon the occurrence of certain events.

 On July 1, 2014, the Company granted 60,000 restricted stock units to the Manager that represent the right to receive an equivalent number of shares of the Company's common stock to be issued if and when such units vest.
-Annual vesting of 20,000 units will occur on each of July 1, 2015, July 1, 2016, and July 1, 2017.
+Annual vesting of approximately 20,000 units will occur on each of July 1, 2015, July 1, 2016, and July 1, 2017.
 The units do not entitle the participant the rights of a holder of the Company's common stock, such as dividend and voting rights, until shares are issued in settlement of the vested units.
-As of June 30, 2015, all of these units remained outstanding.
+On July 1, 2015, approximately 20,000 restricted stock units vested.
+As of September 30, 2015, approximately 40,000 units remained outstanding.